 Financial Analyst and Co-op Business Consultant

-As a part-time Financial Analyst and Co-op Business Consultant, he will be developing financial models to assess the viability of businesses interested in converting to employee ownership.
-Also, he will be providing creative alternatives and recommendations to reduce costs, improve financial performance, and improve business viability.
+Andrés develops financial models to assess the viability of businesses interested in converting to employee ownership.
+He also provides creative alternatives and recommendations to reduce costs, improve financial performance, and improve viability of our cooperative businesses.

 Board of Directors